symopsio/examples/github_access_strategy/README.md

 # GitHub Access Strategy

-This example illustrates how to implement a Sym Flow that uses an Okta Access Strategy to grant users temporary access to a GitHub Repository.
+This example illustrates how to implement a Sym Flow that uses an GitHub Access Strategy to grant users temporary access to a GitHub Repository.

 A diff between this example and the basic [Approval](../approvals) example: [Diff](https://github.com/symopsio/examples/compare/4bf0742080fb13ea5aaa96d28b93a11477e8ef9b...3a655c8a363118242dd4c1057d29c4ec90657777)